yutakahirano/fetch-with-streams/README.md

 The __read end__ of a body is the readable stream of the body.
 It is of type ReadableByteStream.

 The __write end__ of a body is the writable stream of the body.
-It is of type WritableByteStream.
+It is of type WritableStream.

 ## [Body mixin](https://fetch.spec.whatwg.org/#body-mixin)